kevinmcaleer/kevsrobots.com/web/learn/micropython/17_modules.md

 ```

 ![Screenshot of all the installed Modules](assets/modules.png){:class="img-fluid w-100 shadow-lg"}

+A screenshot of all the installed Modules
+{:.caption}

+---

 You'll notice that most of the modules have `u` as the first letter, this is because they are the simplified MicroPython version of standard Python libraries (in some cases).
 The `u` is an ascii version of the Mu or `μ` symbol which is the Greek letter for Micro.